Coderdotnew/intro_web_apps_dgm/05_class/03_challenges/README.md

 # challenges
 In this portion of the lesson, we are going to cover a few advanced topics with regards to data structures.
-Your first priority should be to master the syntax and code challenges in classes 04_01 to 04_04.
-You can return to this section any time once you feel comfortable with arrays and hashes.

 # explicit_return
 #### using_return_with_.each